 |ChrisOLeary.com > BUY > Pitching > Mark Prior's Pitching Mechanics|

-I have long believed the root cause of Mark Prior's injury problems was his pitching mechanics.
+Despite what Tom House and his apologists say, the root cause of Mark Prior's injury problems was his pitching mechanics.

 Mark Prior's Pitching Mechanics

 The difference between how Mark Prior and Nolan Ryan moved is obvious to the naked eye.

 And is relevant to their different fates.

 Before anyone gets on me about Mark Prior's (supposedly) perfect pitching mechanics, let me explain something.

 The person who said that Mark Prior had perfect pitching mechanics is a guy named Tom House.
 Tom House also happened to be Mark Prior's pitching coach.
 And designed Mark Prior's pitching mechanics.

 As a result, Tom House shouldn't be considered an impartial, objective observer and his pronouncements about Mark Prior need to be taken with a huge grain of salt.